National Night Out

 - Designate a photographer!
 Everyone will love to have pictures of the event afterwards and we use photos for the NNO award application.
 Photos can be emailed to email@example.com.

-- On-line invitations will be available soon OR create your own OR request paper ones through the registration form.
+- On-line invitations are available here, or there was a link in the registration confirmation.
 Give your neighbors plenty of notice by sending the invitations out early.
 Send reminders two weeks before and then a week before.
 Post flyers or make phone calls!

-- On National Night Out, have someone pick up giveaways - locations TBD and will be provided to you in the NNO update you'll receive via mail.
+- On National Night Out, have someone pick up giveaways - pick up is at the Kent Police Department and times were given in the registration confirmation email.

 - Have name tags for everyone.
 It is easier to break the ice with a name.